Frequently Asked Questions

 Are you monitoring the noise of the machinery?

-An independent engineering consultancy, is conducting daily vibration testing at the site.
-Monthly noise testing is being undertaken by Greencap Industrial Hygienist who monitors noisy activities such as jack hammering, demolition of walls and concrete breaking.
+An independent engineering consultancy conducts vibration testing at the site when the volume of trucks is significant.
 To-date all of the vibration and noise testing results have been within acceptable limits.

 What will happen to the site once the works are complete?